 Galentine’s Day, in the iconic words of Leslie Knope, is a day for “ladies celebrating ladies.”
-In a 2010 episode of the TV show “Parks and Recreation,” Knope—played by Amy Poehler—explains that every February 13, she convenes the women her life for a luncheon to honor the strength of female friendships.
-Since the episode aired, Galentine’s Day has transcended beyond the fictional town of Pawnee, Indiana to become the unofficial holiday for recognizing the special bond women share with each other.
+In a 2010 episode of the TV show “Parks and Recreation,” Knope—played by Amy Poehler—explains that every February 13, she convenes the women in her life for a lunch to honor the strength of female friendships.
+Since the episode aired, Galentine’s Day has transcended the fictional town of Pawnee, Indiana, to become the unofficial holiday for recognizing the special bond women share with each other.

 One of our most well-known programs is Saving for Change, a community-based program that educates groups of women in rural villages to save their money regularly, borrow from their group’s fund, and repay loans with interest.

 Rubelina Guevera, a single mother of two, started two stores in Calvario, El Salvador, using loans and savings from her women’s saving group, which is called Saving for a New Life.

 “When women earn an income, it makes them no longer dependent on men, so they have respectability,” says Conchi Maravilla, a coordinator for Oxfam in El Salvador.
 “The women support each other, and it radiates out into the community.”

 Kaltoum Mohamed, a midwife in Golo village, Sudan, took out a small loan through a Saving for Change group in Darfur to purchase medicines and equipment.
 Her services are essential to villagers who are unable to get to the capital city six miles away for health care.
 Now, she contributes significantly to her children’s school fees, and her family eats three times a day instead of two.